Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 Using controlled movements, bring the part of your body you want to stretch to the upper limits of what your range of motion allows.

-This may start to feel uncomfortable, but you should never stretch to the point of it feeling painful – doing so could risk injury.
+This may start to feel uncomfortable, but be careful of stretching to the point of it feeling painful.

-Just like the sports specific warm up, dynamic stretching should be reserved for movements which are sport specific.
+Just like in sports specific warm ups, you can use dynamic stretches in situations that are sport specific.

 How Long Should A Warm Up Last?

-You may be reading everything involved in the warm up described above and thinking “wow – that will take as long as my workout”.
+You may be reading everything involved in the warm up we described above and thinking “wow, that will take as long as my workout”.

 But that’s not the world we live in, and we don’t all have unlimited time to dedicate to our warm ups and workouts.

-So a good rule to use is that your warmup should be relative to the level at which you are training or practicing in.
+So, a good rule you can use is to aim to have your warm up relative to the level at which you’re training or practicing.

-For instance, in most hour long group fitness class meant for people looking for increase their health and wellness levels, a typical warm up is usually between five and ten minutes long.
+For instance, in most hour-long group fitness classes meant for people looking for increase their health and wellness levels, a typical warm up is usually between five and ten minutes long.

 However, if you’re involved in your sport or activity of choice at a higher level, then you’ll want to dedicate the appropriate amount of time and effort to warming up to prevent injury.